Memorial Stadium (Indiana University): History

+The east stand and North End Zone Development Center, as seen from the west stand.
+Assembly Hall is beyond the east stand.

 In September 2006, Indiana University announced plans to expand Memorial Stadium and enclose the north end zone.
 Demolition of the North End Zone bleachers took place in January 2007.
 This left capacity for the 2007 and 2008 seasons at 49,225.

 The expansion provides additional space for classrooms, a 25000 sqft weight/training room, a Hall of Fame, and expanded seating for football, raising the stadium's seating capacity to 52,692.
 The expansion is part of an overall $55 million expansion of several Indiana University athletic facilities.
 The project was completed as scheduled in August 2009, and was ready for the Hoosiers when they opened against Eastern Kentucky on September 3, 2009.

 Indiana Athletic Director Fred Glass announced in July 2009 $3 million of additional renovations to the stadium for the 2009 season, including a new "retro" North End Zone scoreboard, a "Knothole Park" kids area in the south end zone, upgrades to the press box, repainting walkways, renovated concession stands, additional ticket booths, and new fencing around the stadium.